20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

         valuef buffer_coordinate = (fabs(radial) / outer_boundary) * buffer_size;
         v3f disk = lookup(accretion_disk, buffer_coordinate, 0.f, valuef(buffer_size - 1));

-        disk = disk * clamp(1 - declare_e(opacity), 0.f, 1.f);
+        //if we've already hit another element of the disk, dim our contribution disk = disk * clamp(1 - declare_e(opacity), 0.f, 1.f);
-        as_ref(opacity) = declare_e(opacity) + energy_of(disk) * 50;
+        //add a fairly arbitrary amount of opacity to the tracing based on the brightness as_ref(opacity) = declare_e(opacity) + energy_of(disk) * 50;

         ///change the parameterisation to proper time